wheresjames/levv/README.md

 - **Many built-in formats** — syslog, journald, Docker, JSON Lines, logfmt, nginx error logs, Python logging, Log4j/Logback, kernel messages, Apache/nginx access logs, PM2, and plain text
+- **Multiple files** — monitor several log files simultaneously on one timeline;
+  messages are labelled by source and individual files can be isolated with a keypress
 - **Automatic permission elevation** — prompts to re-run under `sudo` when a file cannot be read due to permissions
 - **Custom regex templates** — describe any log format with a named-capture regex